Buy Crisanta LS Online

 Ethinyl estradiol and Drospirenone also sold under the brand name Yaz is a birth control pill.
 It works by preventing ovulation or the release of a female egg from the ovaries.
 It also causes changes in the cervical and uterine lining making the cervical mucus more viscous thereby making it harder for male sperms to reach the uterus and also for a fertilized egg to attach to the uterus wall.

 This pill is used as a contraceptive method to prevent pregnancy.
 It is also used in treating moderate acne in women who are above 14 years of age and have started getting their periods, and who also wish to use contraception to avoid pregnancy.

 Ethinyl estradiol/Drospirenone is also used for alleviating the symptoms of the premenstrual dysphoric disorder (PMDD), such as depression, anxiety, irritability, concentration troubles, lethargy, changes in sleep patterns or appetite, muscle or joint pain, tender breasts, and weight gain.

-This pill may also be given for treatments beside those listed above.
+This pill may also be given for treatments besides those listed above.